San Francisco: Early American era (1848–1906)

 The Bank of California, established in 1864, was the first commercial bank in Western United States.

-The California gold rush triggered a wave of entrepreneurial activity as individuals sought to capitalize on the newfound wealth.
+In addition to triggering a sharp growth in population, the California gold rush also triggered a wave of entrepreneurial activity as individuals sought to capitalize on the newfound wealth.
 The discovery of silver deposits, notably the Comstock Lode in Nevada in 1859, further fueled rapid population growth and economic expansion.

-San Francisco, as the gateway to the goldfields, experienced a surge in population and commercial activity.
-However, the influx of fortune seekers also brought challenges.
-Lawlessness was rampant, and the Barbary Coast district became synonymous with vice, attracting criminals, prostitutes, and illicit activities, including but not limited to prostitution, bootlegging, and gambling.
+The influx of fortune seekers and surge in population also brought challenges, including heightened criminal activity and poverty.
+Lawlessness became rampant, and the Barbary Coast district became synonymous with vice, attracting criminals, prostitutes, and illicit activities, including but not limited to prostitution, bootlegging, and gambling.
 The rapidly growing population, with its lawlessness, gambling and other vices, and the fact that there were no churches to be found, prompted missionaries like William Taylor to come to San Francisco where he began preaching in the streets, using an upright barrel as his pulpit.
 Taylor garnered enough generous donations from successful gold miners to build a church.

 One of the most influential figures of this era was William Chapman Ralston.
 A shrewd banker and investor, Ralston amassed considerable wealth and influence in San Francisco.
 He gained control over a significant portion of the Comstock Lode's gold and silver mines, establishing a virtual monopoly.
 Using his incredible clout, Ralston was able to generate millions of dollars for San Francisco during its heady boom years.
 He founded the Bank of California, the first bank in the Western United States, and built the opulent Palace Hotel, a symbol of San Francisco's newfound prosperity and the largest hotel in the country at the time.
 His financial empire, however, collapsed in 1875 as a result of the Panic of 1873, triggering a major economic crisis in San Francisco.